Helsingør–Helsingborg ferry route: The end of the train ferries

 All goods trains were removed from the route in November 1986, as two large goods-train ferries began to operate between Helsingborg harbour's western port (Swedish: Västhamnen) and the north port (Danish: Nordhavn) in Copenhagen.
 The huge goods train ferries were sister ships, the Danish M/F Trekroner, and the Swedish M/S Öresund were operated by DanLink until the opening of the Øresund Bridge in July 2000.
-But the passenger train line Copenhagen–Oslo continued to be using the DSB ferries across the HH route until the bridge opened 1 July 2000.
+But the passenger train line Copenhagen–Oslo continued to use the DSB ferries across the HH route until the bridge opened 1 July 2000.

 Ironically, the so-called Linx trains between the Danish and Norwegian capitals went into bankruptcy a year later.

 End of competing (cars and lorries)

 In 1984 Helsingborg City Council and the Swedish government decided to replace the city's two railway stations with one.
 The single track from north was split up underground and connected to the railway from the south.
 It was also decided to move DSB's ferry terminal to SFL's.
 The new combined railway station and ferry terminal got the name "Knutpunkten", or "the Junction".
 Also in Elsinore SFL's two smaller ferry terminals would be demolished, located at the Kronborg pier, the SFL (and LB before them) terminals had caused a major traffic problem in the Danish town.
 All ferries from Elsinore should just like in Helsingborg leave from one single terminal.
 And also Elsinore station and ferry terminal was enlarged.
-The port wasn't expanded for more ferries, but the area just south of Helsingør port is usually calm enough to handle larger ships.
+The port was not expanded for more ferries, but the area just south of Helsingør port is usually calm enough to handle larger ships.
 Hence a space for two ferries was constructed on the outer side of the southern pier.

 Towards the end of "the old order", DSB finally replaced the "U-boats" M/F Helsingør and M/F Hälsingborg, which both had cafeterias below car deck, with ferries that had sailed on the Aarhus–Kalundborg route.
 They were M/F Prinsesse Anne-Marie and M/F Prinsesse Elisabeth.

 In 1991, when the new ferry terminals were inaugurated, the operators, DSB (the Danish National Railways) in cooperation with its Swedish counterpart SJ, and privately owned SFL began to cooperate.
 This meant the end of competition on the route.
 Also the names of the operators changed from DSB and SFL to Scandlines.
 The Sundbusserne still existed, but could only carry pedestrian passengers.

-The remodeled ferry terminals couldn't handle both SFL's former four ferries together with DSB's former six ones, instead three longer and wider ferries were ordered.
+The remodeled ferry terminals could not handle both SFL's former four ferries together with DSB's former six ones, instead three longer and wider ferries were ordered.
 The first delivered was M/F Tycho Brahe (1991) thereafter M/S Aurora (1992) but the third sister ferry was delayed, as the Danish and Swedish governments had signed the deal to build the Øresund Bridge.
 In order to maintain the capacity, two larger former DSB ferries from Great Belt complemented the Scandline fleet temporarily.
-M/F Hamlet arrived in the mid 1990s.
+M/F Hamlet arrived in the mid-1990s.

 From 2019 Scandlines has changed name to "Forsea Ferries".